 We can also skip the already existing files on the destination.
 This can generally be used when we are performing backups using the –link-dest option, while continuing a backup run that got interrupted.

 So, any files that do not exist on the destination will be copied over.
 Here I have deleted the

 geeksforgeeks folder from the directory

 foo, so it should copy only the

-Note: This does not ignore existing directories, or nothing would get done.
-Even if there are some changes in a file in the local host, it still would not be synced if its present on the remote host.
+Note: This does not ignore existing directories, or nothing will get done.
+Even if there are some changes in a file in the local host, it still would not be synced if it’s present on the remote host.

 rsync -avhe ssh --progress /foo user@remote-host:/tmp/

 When the transfer completes for a particular file, rsync outputs a summary line as shown below.

 In the above image, if we look at the file

 /foo/file2, it tells us that